and Control (AVC) classifies applications using deep packet inspection

 (NBAR) engine, and provides application-level visibility

-and control into Wi-Fi networks.
-After the applications are recognized, the AVC
+and control (QoS) in wireless networks.
+After the applications are recognized,

-feature enables you to either drop or mark the data traffic.
+the AVC feature enables you to either drop, mark, or police the data traffic.

 Using AVC, we can